MikaLorielle/PyPP-Interpreter/README.md

 Since the interpreter runs things, it should be this: if __name__ == "PyPP"
 It will do the same thing,
-but will fix the interpreter just breezing past your code- and not running it.
+but will fix the interpreter just breezing past your code and not running it.

 PyPP.py is the actual interpreter if that is what you came for.